 Motor firm to celebrate 100 years (December 01, 2004)

-Chicago, IL — Bodine Electric Company will celebrate its 100th anniversary of producing fractional horsepower electric motors in 2005.
+Bodine Electric Company will celebrate its 100th anniversary of producing fractional-horsepower electric motors in 2005.
 The company has been designing and building electric motors almost as long as there have been electric motors.

 Brothers Carl and Paul Bodine founded the company in Chicago in 1905.
-As a pioneer developer and manufacturer of small electric motors for industrial use, the company quickly built a reputation for products of exceptional quality.
+As a pioneer developer and manufacturer of small electric motors for industrial use, the company quickly built a reputation for quality products.

 From supplying a dentist with a specially designed motor for an electric tooth drill, the company went through the next half-century generating thousands of motor designs for such diverse applications as movie cameras and projectors, phonographs, jukeboxes, scientific instruments, office equipment, and WWII aircraft fuel pumps.